Biomiha/prism2R/README.md

-# pRism: Parse GraphPad Prism Files Into R
+# prism2R: Read GraphPad Prism Files Into R
 ## Brief background

-The pRism package is heavily influenced by Yue Jiang's package called [pzfx](https://cran.r-project.org/web/packages/pzfx/ "pzfx package").
+The prism2R package is heavily influenced by Yue Jiang's package called [pzfx](https://cran.r-project.org/web/packages/pzfx/ "pzfx package").
 I imagine if you are looking at this package you would have most probably used his before.
 The main (only) reason for a new package is that with Version 10 GraphPad introduced a new file type called `.prism` that is completely different and incompatible with how the old XML-based `.pzfx` file type was parsed.

 `.prism` is essentially a zip archive with a quite complicated folder structure that separates the contents into analyses, data, graphs, info, layouts, misc and a document.json that contains the necessary information about how the various bits are connected together.
 Instead of an XML document type, most useful information is now contained in JSON files, whereas the actual data tables are conveniently now stored in `.csv`s.